Garfield County profile

 Current labor force and unemployment statistics are available on the Labor area summaries page.

-In 2019, the county labor force was estimated at 918, with an increase over the year.
-The number of people employed was estimated at 868, while about 50 people were estimated to be unemployed and looking for work.
-Resident employment remained increased over-the-year, while the number of people looking for entered labor force and found employment.
+In 2021, the county labor force was estimated at 839, with an increase of 2.9 percent over the year.
+The number of people employed was estimated at 791, while about 48 people were estimated to be unemployed and looking for work.
+Resident employment continued to increase over the year, while the number of people looking for work found employment and entered the labor force.

-The average annual unemployment rate in Garfield County in 2008 was the lowest in 14 years, at 4.6 percent before it peaked again in 2010 at 8.1 percent.
+The average annual unemployment rate in Garfield County in 2008 was the lowest in 14 years, at 4.9 percent before it peaked again in 2010 at 8.3 percent.
+In 2020, Garfield County unemployment rate reached the new low in November of 2021 of 4.5 percent, making this the lowest unemployment rate in the county’s history.
 The unemployment rate fluctuates throughout the year, reflecting the seasonal employment, with lows in September or October each year and peaks in January or February.

 Source: Employment Security Department